 Along those same lines, future GoPro products may include ways to enhance the entire action camera experience beyond the hardware.

 One possibility was detailed in the supposed leaked manual – something referred to as GoPro Plus, according to The Verge.
-The document suggests the feature is a cloud storage system that will allow for automatic backups and easy transfers between camera, computer, and smartphone.
-It will also be a way for folks with multiple GoPros to organize their footage in one place.
-A cloud service could be big for GoPro, Peterson said.
+The document suggests the feature is a cloud storage system that will allow for automatic backups and easy transfers between camera, computer, and

 It should be an action cam for everyone